 Priority for any meeting room will be given in the following order:

-4. Educational, cultural, or civic meetings or programs co-sponsored by organizations within the Prospect Heights Public Library District.
+- Educational, cultural or civic meetings or programs co-sponsored by organizations within the Library.

-5. Town Hall meetings sponsored by government representatives whose districts include the Library district.
+- Town Hall meetings sponsored by government bodies or representatives whose districts include the Library District.

 The Library's meeting rooms may not be used for:

-3. Commercial meetings in which products or services are solicited and/or sold.
+- Commercial meetings or events in which products or services are solicited and/or sold.

 A $25 fee will be charged for each meeting unless it is Library sponsored.